mp-se/gravitymon/src_docs/source/services.rst

 **option 2** - Autodiscover using HA automation

 Replace the ${key} with data applicable to your device.
 Add this as an automation script (edit in yaml).
+It should show up as an entity under the MQTT integration.
+If not, check the logfiles for any parsing errors.

 ::